rnilssoncx/homebridge-onewire/readme.md

 # OneWire

-A platform that allows 1-wire devices to be linked to HomeKit.
-This plugin support both the OWFS open source software as well as the EDS OW-SERVER platform.
+A platform that allows [1-Wire](https://en.wikipedia.org/wiki/1-Wire) devices to be linked to HomeKit through Homebridge.
+This plugin supports both the [OWFS 1-Wire Filesystem](http://owfs.org/) as well as the [EDS OW-SERVER](https://www.embeddeddatasystems.com/OW-SERVER-1-Wire-to-Ethernet-Server-Revision-2_p_152.html) platform.

+Currently the plugin supports Temperature and Humidity sensors.
+Check the file `ow-devices.json` for the list of devices.

 ## Credits